laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

-The `after` method in a form request now has special meaning, due to https://github.com/laravel/framework/pull/46757.
-Any existing use of `after` should be renamed or inlined if it is not intended to be used with this new functionality that expects a list of rules to be returned.
+Within form requests, the `after` method is now [reserved by Laravel](https://github.com/laravel/framework/pull/46757).
+If your form requests define an `after` method, the method should be renamed or modified to utilize the new "after validation" feature of Laravel's form requests.

 <a name="miscellaneous"></a>
 ### Miscellaneous